antgiant/SunRail-Calculator/README.md

 SunRail-Calculator
 ==================

-A cost calculator for SunRail riding
+A cost calculator for SunRail riding.
+Accessible at http://antgiant.github.io/SunRail-Calculator/